 Catherine Park, Esq.

-D.C.
-Bar; U.S. District Court for the District of Columbia; the U.S. Court of Appeals for the D.C.
+Also admitted to practice before the U.S. District Court for D.C., and the U.S. Court of Appeals for the D.C.
 Circuit.

 J.D., Duke University School of Law